Who invented the hamburger? There are many claimants, and no clear answer. We weigh the most likely contenders.

 No one really knows why, beyond people's natural inclination to play with words.

-So now we have the hamburger pattie in America in the 1880s; it looks and tastes much like it does today, and is widely consumed.
-But something is still missing; the hamburger is still something that you sit down and eat on a plate, with a knife and fork and a side dish.
+The hamburger pattie in America in the 1880 looked and tasted much like it does today.
+But it remained something that you sat down to eat on a plate, with a knife and fork and a side salad.

 Having run out of pork due to unexpectedly high demand, the brothers tried to source more meat from a local butcher.
 But the popularity of the fair meant that supplies were short, and all the Mench's could get their hands on was five pounds of ground beef.